What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 Mother’s Blood Type Father’s Blood Type Potential Risks

-O negative A positive / B positive / AB positive / O positive High risk of Rh incompatibility; requires RhIg injection; possible HDN in subsequent pregnancies.
+O negative A positive / B positive / AB positive / O positive High risk of Rh incompatibility; requires RhIg injection; possible HDN in later pregnancies if sensitization occurs.

-A negative A positive / B positive / AB positive / O positive Risk of Rh sensitization; moderate chance of HDN without prophylaxis.
+A negative A positive / B positive / AB positive / O positive Risk of Rh sensitization; possible HDN without prophylaxis.

-B negative A positive / B positive / AB positive / O positive Similar risks as above; requires monitoring and treatment.
+B negative A positive / B positive / AB positive / O positive Similar Rh-related risks; requires monitoring and treatment when indicated.

-O (any Rh) A / B / AB (any Rh) Possible mild ABO incompatibility; usually manageable.
+O (any Rh) A / B / AB (any Rh) Possible ABO incompatibility; usually mild and manageable.

 In summary: